Please Note: the XID service is being retired on June 29, 2021.

 As the owner of an application that supports XIDs, what are my responsibilities?

 - Be sure to authorize all authenticated users before letting them into your site.

 - Make sure to clearly communicate the means of getting an XID to any non-HarvardKey users.

 - If you would like to map IDs to real people, make sure you or someone you know is an XID manager, and you only let XID holders created or owned by this manager into your site.

-- If list-based authorization is insufficient for your purposes, create, populate, and maintain a profile database that can be used to authorize users.
+- If list-based authorization is insufficient for your purposes, then create, populate, and maintain a profile database that can be used to authorize users.